sofi007/tigergraph_challenge/README.md

 * The queries are manually run using GSQL queries (server/codes folder) and the results are put in the client side.
 * In addiction, the prediction of drugs/diseases as well as the clustering of doctors/drugs/diseases/genes are also running on server side and the results are used the client app.
 The prediction and clustering take a long time.
 This is the reason to run prediction and clustering algorithms offline.

-## Next steps
-* Connect the Client app with the graph database on a dedicated deployment server.
-* Create indexes in the graph database to reduce the search time.
-* Create an app for automatically running the prediction and clustering algorithms.
-* Include other nodes related to clinical trials in the prediction and clustering algorithms such as biological nodes, devices nodes, genetic nodes,...etc.

-# Reflections

-Review the steps you took to create this project and the resources you were provided.
-Feel free to indiciate room for improvement and general reflections.

-The project is build based on the availabilities of the data, and how can I create relationships between them into a graph database, and how can I visualize the results such as every user can easily use it.
-First: the data was collected and processed from different heterogeneous sources.
-The processing step consists in cleaning the data by removing special characters, performing a data harmonization from different sources and provide a comparable view of data from different studies.
-In parallel, I read different research and business papers and reports in order to have a good idea about the expectations.
-Second, the graph schema and data mapping are automatically performed in the python code using the tigergraph api.
-Third, 30 GSQL queries were created and installed in the graph database.
-Finally, a dashboard was developed using the framework dash-plotly.
-The dashboard is a web-app containing a search engine, analytical results, and a recommendation system.
-The web-app can be used in a laptop or a mobile.
-Different improvements could be done in the following domains:
-* Research and Development: More research in NLP (Natural Language Processing) could be done for processing textual data related to drug, diseases.
-Another direction is to include and combine biological data with textual data and knowledge experts.
-* Business: by including professional persons in order to study and investigate the market and providing a business view.

 # References